aspose-cells/Aspose.Cells-for-Java/Examples.GridWeb/springboot3.3demo/README.md

 [Aspose.Cells.GridJs for Java](http://www.aspose.com/products/cells/java)  is a lightweight, scalable, and customizable toolkit that provides cross-platform web applications, enables convenient development for editing or viewing Excel/Spreadsheet files, offers simple deployment, and provides easy-to-use APIs.

 ## How to Run the Examples
-1.edit the properties in src\main\resources\application.properties
+1.edit the properties in src\main\resources\application.properties to match with your local environment

 #Directory for storing log files
 testconfig.ListDir=/app/log